tblench-cais/tblench-pdf-spike/doc/async-use-cases.md

     RestController ->> User: pdf
 ```

-The [https://github.com/cais-group/file-storage](file storage) API may be appropriate for this, provided it can:
+The [file storage](https://github.com/cais-group/file-storage) API may be appropriate for this, provided it can:

 - List all files for a given CAIS user
 - Ensure appropriate security at a CAIS user level (eg, ordinary CAIS users cannot see each other's downloads; more complex IAM hierarchy requirements?)